Concert photography: Technical considerations

-Three-song rule
+Three-song rule & event restrictions

+Photographers’ access at concerts and live music events is frequently regulated through restrictions that determine where they may stand and how long they may take pictures.
+These policies are usually set by performers, venues, or event organisers, and they can vary widely depending on the circumstances of the event.

+Photographers are often granted entry to a designated area at the front of the stage, commonly referred to as the photo pit or stage pit.
+The length of time permitted to photographers in the stage pit is generally standardised.
+Special privileges are granted on rare occasions, typically when the photographer is employed by the performer to capture the entirety of the concert.

-The three-song rule, only allows some concert photographers to shoot photos for the first three songs.
-Chicago music photographer Paul Natkin, in an interview stated that the rule "started in the '80's with bands in New York, especially Springsteen.
+In an interview, Chicago music photographer Paul Natkin stated that the rule:"started in the '80s with bands in New York, especially Springsteen.
 When a band played in New York, especially places like the Garden, they gave out tons of photo passes.
 At least half to paparazzi guys.
 Those people don't know how to photograph, their only option is to put a flash on a camera.
 A lot of people didn't even know how to change film, they knew they only had 36 shots.
 They were just doing it for the excitement of doing it.
 Bruce would go up on stage, and there would be 50 photographers, all shooting flashes in his face.
 I don't blame him, he walked off stage one night and said, we have to do something about this.
 Somebody said, why not just let them shoot the first fifteen minutes?
 Somebody figured out at a normal rock show, a song is about five minutes.
 Somebody said, let's just let them shoot the first three songs.
 So it started with him and people in that era.
-It was also that MTV started around that time, and everybody wanted to look perfect, the way they looked in their videos."
-According to a July 21, 2013 popphoto.com article, it could be for appearances; the artist looks best at the beginning of the show.
+It was also that MTV started around that time, and everybody wanted to look perfect, the way they looked in their videos."According to a July 21, 2013 popphoto.com article, it could be for appearances; the artist looks best at the beginning of the show.

-The three-song rule varies, the number of songs allocated to take pictures from the stage pit could increase or decrease, on a more rare occasion artists would allow photographers to stay in the stage pit for as long as they wanted, some bands also give photographers a "last three-song" rule.